 Another option for parents if gifting funds is not an option is the ability to co-sign the mortgage application.
 There are many reasons you could want a co-signer, such as an increase in your purchase power or even adding credit strength to the application.
 When your parents co-sign for your mortgage, they are responsible for the mortgage as much as you are.
 This means if for any reason you cannot make a mortgage payment, your parents will need to make the payment or it can affect all parties credit score if there was ever a missed payment.
 This means with co-signing, your parents are taking on a bigger risk with their own finances.

 Is There a Time You Wouldn’t Want Your Parents to Co-sign?

 There are a few instances when adding Mom and Dad to the application wouldn’t add any benefit.
 If Mom and Dad have a large mortgage or own personal expenses, they can actually reduce your purchase ability.
 The other reason you wouldn’t want to add your parents is if they have a bruised credit score.

-Here at the Clinton Wilkins Mortgage Team we know that buying is a stressful time!
-When it comes to purchasing your first home, spend the time and discuss your financial goals with your family to see if they have the ability to help in your purchase.
+Here at the Clinton Wilkins Mortgage Team, we know that buying is a stressful time!
+When it comes to purchasing your first home, spend the time and discuss your financial goals with your family to see if they have the ability to help with your purchase.
 Why not leverage all your resources when making the biggest financial decision of your life?